Relationship definition redesign

 Empty States and Loading Cues

-When the app is configured in such a way that no parties populate the party list, we display an empty state message along with a prominent button for the user to create the first item.
+• When no parties populate the party list, an empty state message is displayed along with a prominent button allowing the user to create the first item.

-Each component in the UI has its own optimal loading animation based on its format, size, and expected loading time.
+• Each component in the UI includes an optimal loading animation based on its format, size, and expected loading time.

 Usability Testing and Feedback